jxmono/i18n-sync/README.md

 i18n
 ====

-Translate messages emited by other modules.
+Translate messages emited by the other modules.

 ## How to Use?